 Do you have a story within your story?

-Price includes 2-3 activities per week with communication/feedback (see outline below)
+Price includes 6 activities with communication/feedback (see outline below)